 MAIT cells, cholera, oral vaccines, diarrheal diseases

-Mucosal Associated Invariant T (MAIT) cells in enteric infection
+Mucosal associated invariant T (MAIT) cells in mucosal infections

 Andrews JR, Leung DT, Ahmed S, Malek MA, Ahmed D, Begum Y, Qadri F, Ahmed T, Faruque ASG, Nelson EJ (2017).
 Determinants of life-threatening diarrheal disease at hospital presentation: evidence from 22 years of admissions in Bangladesh.
 PLoS Negl Trop Diseases 11(4): e0005512.